 Southwestern Adventist University is committed to providing a campus job to any student taking six or more credit hours.
-Students apply for a job by going directly to the department for which they wish to work, or by contacting the Student Employment Office.
+Students apply for a job by contacting the Student Employment Office.
 Many campus jobs will require that the student arrange a class schedule that will allow them to work all morning or all afternoon each weekday.
 Campus employment requires completion of the Federal I-9 form once the student has made arrangements with a department to work.
 The I-9 form MUST be turned in before the student can begin working.
 A student should be prepared to show documentation of identity and employment authorization.
 Original documents are mandatory, copies will not be accepted.
 Students will submit I-9 documentation to Campus Service.